-I am a Dissertation Fellow in the Architecture Department at Texas A&M University.
+I am an assistant professor of urban studies at the University of Washington in Tacoma.
 My current research focuses on the role of incremental housing production in segregation by income on the U.S. - Mexico border.
 My overall interest is in the role of architecture and urbanism in spatial discrimination of marginalized groups.
 My scholarly work incorporates aspects of housing studies, infrastructure studies, theories of justice in the city, and urban sociology.

 ( 01 )